RajaaBoulassouak/checks-for-understanding/module-2/backend/week_one.md

   ActiveRecord

 15. Let's say we have an application with restaurants.
 There are seven verb + path combinations necessary to provide full CRUD  functionality for our restaurant application.
 List each of the seven combinations, and explain what each is for.
+  1. GET: '/restaurants' -> user can list all restaurants.
+  2. GET: 'restaurants/new' -> user can create a new restaurant and should be able to submit it.
+  3. POST: 'restaurants' -> user can save the new restaurant and should subsequently be redirected to the show page of the new      restaurant or to the updated index page with all restaurants listed including the new created one.
+  4. GET: 'restaurants/:id' -> user can call up/view a specific restaurant that is specified through the entered id.
+  5. GET: 'restaurants/:id/edit' -> user can edit a specific restaurant that is specified through the entered id and should be      able to submit the changes.
+  6. PUT: 'restaurants/:id' -> user can update the specific restaurant, that is specified through the entered id and                subsequently be redirected to the show page of the updated restaurant or to the updated index page with all restaurants        listed including the updated one.
+  7. DELETE: 'restaurants/:id' -> user can delete a specific restaurant that is specified through the entered id and should be      redirected to the index page of the remaining restaurants, that don't include the deleted one anymore.

 16. What's a migration?
   Inserting data into the database (feeding the database)